simoninireland/epyc/doc/cookbook/advanced-parameters.rst

 This change to the dict of experimental parameters will be stored with the rest of the parameters of the experiment.

+It's probably only sensible to *add* parameters in this way, not to delete or change them.